From spectral cluster to uniform resolvent estimates on compact manifolds: Applications

 \subsection{Acknowledgements}

 I would like to thank Rupert Frank for suggesting the topic of uniform resolvent estimates on manifolds with boundary, from which the present work emerged.
 I would also like to thank Herbert Koch, Hart Smith, Chris Sogge and Daniel Tataru for illuminating discussion during various stages of the project.
 I am grateful to Jeff Galkowski for discussions that lead to a version of Theorem \ref{theorem spectral cluster to resolvent stronger version} that is applicable to improved estimates.
+I would also like to thank the anonymous referees for their comments, which led to significant improvements in the presentation of Section 4.
+Support by the Engineering \& Physical Sciences Research Council [grant number EP/X011488/1], during the revision period of the article, is gratefully acknowledged.